easysoft/phpmicro/Readme.EN.md

 # ./configure balabala
 # make balabala
 ```

-We hope all dependencies is statically linked in sfx, however some distro donot provide static version of them, we may manually build them, the case of libffi
+We hope all dependencies are statically linked into sfx, however, some distro do not provide static version of them, we may manually build them, the case of libffi (ffi extension is not supported in `all-static` builds):

 ```bash
 # fetch sources througe git
 git clone https://github.com/libffi/libffi